jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Part

-The world is falling apart.
+The world is always falling apart.

-Not metaphorically.
-Like on Mars or Venus, anywhere, it's inevitably.
 You know that by now.
-Every animal has the same survial strategy.
-Build and pass on the torch.
-We only have different toolsets in which to assemble matter into something useful in the Game of Life.
+On Mars, on Venus, anywhere—entropy never stops.
+Every animal answers it the same way: build something that lasts long enough to pass on the torch.
+Humans have different toolsets.
+The game is the same.

-Natural selection opts for whoever builds faster and contributes more to their ecosystem.

-You have a host of identities to choose from, ideological, cultural, genetic, ethnic.
-Whatever differences our past gave us, skin color, eye color, nose shapes, each is now basically tailbones.
-We used to need them.
-Now they are relics that are basically meaningless adaptations in a technological ecosystem.
-Natural selection didn't stop.
-It stopped selecting our bodies and started selecting our tools.

-That's why geneticist notice selection started to change about 2,000 years, that is about when powerful technology (steel, stone buildings, books, etc.) were born and started to spread across the world.

-The reason we, even academics, don't see this is the simple insight that we are technological beings.
-Lifeforms who need pencils but not self-aware enough to stop withholding them from others inside the ecosystems we depend on.

-Hopefully you realize now this isn't anyones fault.

-The path to preventing infections, fire proofing buildings, building the internet was full of artifical opposition.
-Yet natural selection eventually chose each.
-There's no reason to believe we can't explain economics, politics, and human identity with such clarity.
+Natural selection still picks whoever builds faster and contributes more to their ecosystem.
+It simply stopped weighing our bodies and started weighing our tools as steel, stone, scrolls, and other powerful tools began spreading, about two thousand years ago.
+Adaptations like the skin, eye, and hair colors we inherited are effectively tailbones now.
+Relics of a world that selected flesh, living inside an ecosystem that selects tools.

+The truth was always there, like bacteria in a wound.
+We just haven't built the framework to see it—and that isn't anyone's fault.

+New ideas have always had a hard road.
+Semmelweis begging doctors to wash their hands.
+Charles, Auld, the telephone engineers—all trying to prosper by withholding tools from their society.
+Entire civilizations fell rather than just make and share tools.

+Techvolution is simply prioritizing the creation, testing, and adoption of tools—in our personal, political, and economic lives.
+Evolution and the scientific method, turned on ourselves, to find what actually works.

+None of this means abandoning your identities or communities.
+I still dance, still cheer too loudly for my country at sporting events.
+But I do those for the same reason I exercise: they feed those relics that still fulfill a human life.
+Even so, I know my calories, heat, and electricity come from the tools and ecosystem I inhabit.

+I dealt with hundreds of upset customers.
+Rarely about money, as most assume.
+They were angry about being in the dark—waiting on hold for hours is worse than hearing bad news fast.
+Yet not one of them ever asked what software I was using, what pencils I had to work with.
+It was always "what's wrong with you," as if I processed claims with my memory and my words, and not mountains of paperwork on aging software.

-Techvolution is that framework.
-The acceptance that natural selection only knows what tools you assemble to resist entropy and assemble new things.
-By naming "technological giving tree" in the last vignette, I want to hit you with the fact, that we are at the very early stages of our technomass filled Earth.
-We are Kai, the hunter-gatherer who went looking for a tree he could have planted himself.
-Kai didn't know about the possibilities of agriculture and civilization.
-He's our biological equal with a mindset similarly out of date.
-Hopefully this book made you realize that.
+By naming the "technological giving tree" in the last vignette, I wanted to hit you with where we are: the very beginning of a technomass Earth.
+We are Kai—the hunter-gatherer who walked for days to find a tree he could have planted at home.
+Kai couldn't imagine agriculture; it took humans hundreds of thousands of years to learn to modify the biomass.
+We are barely two thousand years into a technological Earth.

+Kai is our biological equal with a mindset just as out of date.
+Even so, I hope you finished the vignettes with a smile, because that gap is the measure of how much is still ahead of us.
+The raccoon will always scavenge the urban jungle.
+We can plant and harvest it instead.

-The tree is dying.
+For now, the tree is dying.

-The buildings, schools, power stations, roads, our ancestors planted are dying.
-Entropy is tearing down the society our ancestors built.
-I've had claims for cars, buildings collapses, floods, forest fires.
-No person calling was hoping I protest with them or even send them money.
-They wanted their stuff back.
-They wanted help to heal their technology, like using antiseptic lotion on a biological cut.
+The buildings, schools, power stations, roads, the whole civilization our ancestors planted, are aging fast.
+Entropy is tearing down the society they built.
+I've handled the claims for much of it—car breakdowns, collapsed buildings, flooded basements, burned homes, blown generators, fallen bridges.
+Not one caller wanted me to protest with them or even send them money.
+They wanted their things working again.
+They wanted their technology healed, like antiseptic on a cut.

-We need a new way of life.
-Instead we are going in circles, best seen in their habit of renaming things that already exist instead of inventing new things.
-We need progressively minded to invent new tools and techniques and the conservatively minded to mass-produce them.
+We aren't doing that.

+As a result, we're perhaps facing an extinction event.
+A massive fall from grace.
+Instead of healing our technological ecosystem, we go in circles, fighting over policies as if they were scriptures.
+All the while, we need the progressive-minded to find the neglected niches and invent, and the conservative-minded to build the wealth that mass-produces it.

-We don't know how today.
-Nobody does.
-No one's ever made a functioning ecosystem with Internet Age tools.
-Julius Caesar did build a bridge over the Rhine to scare away the maurding Germans.
-That is us, at the river's edge, and someone has to cross it first.
+We don't know how.
+We're not supposed to.
+No one has built a working ecosystem out of Internet Age tools.
+Caesar bridged the Rhine to frighten the Germans—twice.
+We are those Germans now, at the river's edge, and someone has to cross and reimagine the whole tree with the tools we have.

 It's hard.
-It sucks.
-It's full of failure, natural and artifical.
-Because don't know how modern technology works.
+It's full of failure, natural and artificial, because no one has been here before.

-Instead of finding out, many people today are trying to find, insist, and force someone else to use the dying tools they rely on.
-So many people are Charles looking for someone to call him king.
-No other organism gets to do that.
-Even simple trees must make their creations helpful, with sheltering logs, branche for nests, nutritious nuts, to get squirels and others to include them in their ecosystem.
-Each natural creation is a pencil.
-Quite literally for us, but figuratively for others.

-Ecosystems thrive on pencil creation and sharing.
-Not contributing to one's ecosystem today, in the present, based on needs right now never ends well.
-If you want to understand someone's aritifical identity, as them what pencils they make and provide.
-Words are not pencils, they can't be as already said, because words can't interact with the gameboard and therefore cannot counter entropy with fuel, shelter, or anything else.

-Words are our other members of your species to understand.
-Our human words, as Charles noted, as sometimes to keep people in their roles to avoid realizing time has moved on.
-We suffer today, because we are experiencing evolution.
-We are experiencing the failure of being mammoths as natural selection does its thing.
+Plants continually venture into new territories.
+Ants rebuild all the time.
+Working folks learn new tools all the time.
+Adapting to a new gameboard is where life lives.
+But instead of crossing today, too many are trying to force someone else to keep using the dying tools they depend on.
+Charles, looking for the words that'll make someone call him king.
+Soviet clerks, sure their slogans would feed everyone.
+We feel the pain of being mammoths because we won't start over.
+If an astronaut can give up walking on the Moon, if we mock Charles, Auld, and so many others for being so obstinate, then the rest of us can be honest about which tools we can learn—and which we can't—and admit when it's time to pass the torch.

-This is not a book about politics or economics.
-Those scientific books are forthcoming in Mixed Ideological Politics and Bumblebee economics.
-Those require you embrace your technoligical identity.
+This book isn't meant to redefine politics or economics.
+Those come later, in Mixed Ideological Politics and Bumblebee Economics.
+I had to write this one first, because any modern political or economic system requires you to accept everyone's technological identity as primary.

 This is the best book I could write to show it to you.
-A new identity will make the next steps obvious.
-Pre-emp natural selection.
-Make many new adaptions.
-Respond to the ones that fix things faster.
+A new identity makes the first steps comprehensible—as much as washing your hands or irrigating a field.
+Get ahead of natural selection.
+Make many adaptations.
+Keep the ones that fix things faster.
 Move.
 Build.
 Repeat.
-In other words, make the bell shut up.

-The choice is your on what to do next.

-- Nature isn't going to adjust to meet us.
+Speciate technology to local needs.

+Once Protestants and Catholics stopped killing each other over scripture, conservatism and progressivism were born—and together they won the Industrial Age.
+Their combined diversity of thought and love of mass production built the tools of the Internet Age.
+Fighting over belief systems now is choosing the old war again.
+It increases entropy and is self-defeating.

+If you want affordable housing, easier schooling, working healthcare, an increasing social surplus to invest in the future—the choice is yours.

+Argue and fight over a piece of the decaying Industrial Age giving tree—who should get what job, title, and inheritance.
+Or tend, plant, and harvest a new way of life.

+Do you want to watch three seeds fall?

+Or drop them yourself?

+- It's no one's job to play the game for you.

+They seeded their own replacement technologies.
+This isn't a current affairs work.
+But everything, from trees to bees, need someone else to use their products.
+Having an aging technological ecosystem explains so much of our current events.
+The arguing, advertisements, emotions today is so often people trying to keep their tools relevant.
+Our way of life is rooted in cheap housing, transport, labour etc of the post World War II boom.
+Our problems are the cost is too high to sustain.
+Our job is to adapt.
+Nature isn't going to adjust to meet us.
 We adjust to meet it, or we suffer the consequences regardless of what we believe.
 Charles can attest to this.

 - This is the dreams of avarice.
 That we can make someone carry the burden of our entropy.
 That someone else will expend the energy required, learn the tools, and all that, to reconstruct while we get to eat, warm, drink, live, and reproduce.